iankorf/MCB185-2023/README.md

 cells die.

-In this course, you are not allowed to use any library that hasn't been previously introduced in this course.
+In this course, you are not allowed to use any library that hasn't been previously introduced.
 Since numpy and pandas are never introduced, you are not allowed to use them.

 ## Tabs Mandatory ##